MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Lets us build your voice model gradually and accurately.

-You can see (and feel) what’s being captured before it goes in.
+You can see (and feel) what's being captured before it goes in.

 And you never have to wade through the whole transcript again — your future self will thank you.

-When you’re ready, just bring the next transcript (or even a chunk of one), and I’ll show you exactly how I’ll tag, extract, and summarize it.
+When you're ready, just bring the next transcript (or even a chunk of one), and I'll show you exactly how I'll tag, extract, and summarize it.

 Would you like me to demonstrate that process using the first few minutes of the Mystic rEvolution episode you just shared?

 ---
 🐬 You said:

 and then we can make stuff out of this - the collection of what we make here? out of the whole producation

 (it will be missing half the convo - which i mostly agree with and feels needed for the whole picutre - but i guess over time, all that will get filled in?)

 .

 so i will put session after session, one at a time, you will make it into what i put in to the data set  - including marking my and susana's voice

 then you will do other things with it, to get my voice

 (i want to make sure in mu data set that i still have access to both susana and my voices, because maybe we can utilize that together - we had talked years ago about making a book out of our convos - it would be almost done by the end of this process - presumably in a few days)

 ---
 ✨ ChatGPT said:

-Exactly — you’ve got it.
+Exactly — you've got it.

-Let me restate what you just said and fill in the practical “how,” so you can picture the whole arc clearly:
+Let me restate what you just said and fill in the practical "how," so you can picture the whole arc clearly:

 🌺 1.
 Yes, we can make a lot out of the collection